kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Week 9

 - Create Google Doc for generated release notes and share with release-notes team
+- Create [known issues issue](known-issues-bucket.md) in `kubernetes/kubernetes` to capture known issues for the release
 - Share created doc with release-team
+- Send [an email to sig leads](sig-leads-email) to capture major themes from their sig
 - Start determining major themes for release notes template to send to sig-leads